alexander-wu-aw/Recurrent_LSTM_Stock_Prediction/README.md

 Every prediction was made using the past 2 months of daily opening prices.

 The predicted and actual results were then graphed.

+Being etremely passionate about deep learning and aritifical intelligence, time sensitive neural networks have always fascinated me.
+This project was built to practice my application of AI.
+I created this project with the help of the Deep Learning A-Z Udemy course.